Ben Hogan: Assessment

 Hogan is regarded as one of the greatest golfers in the history of the game.
 Golf Digest stated that, in 1970, Hogan was "unquestionably thought to be the greatest golfer in history."
-In ESPN's SportsCentury list of the 50 greatest athletes of the 20th century, Hogan ranked at 38th.
+In ESPN's SportsCentury list of the 50 greatest North American athletes of the 20th century, Hogan ranked at 38th.
 In 2000, Golf Digest ranked Hogan as the second greatest player of all time, behind Jack Nicklaus.
 In The Golf 100, a 2025 ranking of the top 100 golfers in history, Nicklaus was first, Tiger Woods was second, Bobby Jones was third, Hogan was fourth, and Arnold Palmer was fifth.

 In particular, Hogan is considered among the finest ballstrikers in history.
 Golf instructor David Leadbetter said in 2014 that there is "no higher compliment" than to say that a golfer is "hitting it like Hogan."
 In 1967, the editor of Cary Middlecoff's 1974 book The Golf Swing watched every shot that 54-year-old Hogan hit at the Colonial National Invitational in Fort Worth.
 "Hogan shot 281 for a third-place tie with George Archer.
 Of the 281 shots, 141 were taken in reaching the greens.
 Of the 141, 139 were rated from well-executed to superbly executed.
 The remaining two were a drive that missed the fairway by some 5 yards and a 5-iron to a par-3 hole that missed the green by about the same distance.
 It was difficult, if not impossible to conceive of anybody hitting the ball better over a four-day span."
 When asked in 2004 if Tiger Woods was the best ballstriker he had ever seen, Jack Nicklaus replied: "No, no - Ben Hogan, easily".
 Also in 2004, amidst an attempt to change his swing, Woods said: "Only two players have ever truly owned their swings: Moe Norman and Ben Hogan.
 I want to own mine."
 Woods' coach at the time, Hank Haney, stated the goal was to mould Woods' swing into one more similar to Hogan, Norman, and Lee Trevino.

 Charles McGrath of The New York Times said in 1998 that Hogan, with "his perfectionism and his elegant, un-logoed wardrobe," had done more than anyone else to bring the PGA Tour "from its rowdy, barnstorming days into the modern era of professionalism."
 Major champion Johnny Miller of Golf.com proclaimed in 2013: "Ben is more respected for the quality of his shots than any golfer ever in history and that includes Woods or Nicklaus—nobody has been copied more than Ben Hogan and his book has been copied more than any book ever."